CER-REC/energy-futures-vis-avenir-energetique/readme.md

 * `npm run start` - Run the development server
 * `npm run watch` - Transpile the app's code and dependencies, and watch for changes

-The `start` and `watch` commands both need to run at the same time, you'll need two separate shell windows to do so.
+The `start` and `watch` commands both need to run at the same time.
+You'll need two separate shell windows to do so.
 With both commands running, visit [http://localhost:3000/dvs](http://localhost:3000/dvs) to see the app in action.

 ### Testing
 You can run the tests with `npm run test`.